-There are several bench seats in the reception area.
+There is a bench seat in the reception area.
 The area is evenly and well lit with overhead lighting.
 There is a hearing loop system installed at the counter.

 Toilets are located on the ground floor with level access from the reception area (opposite the temporary exhibition gallery).
 There are also two toilets by the Lifelong Learning Centre.
 Emergency pull cord and response provided.
 There is a basin with mixer lever tap and support rails.